Vikranth3140/gh-follow/README.md

 ## How to Run

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine and navigate to the project directory.

     ```bash
     git clone https://github.com/Vikranth3140/Follower-Frenzy.git
+    cd Follower-Frenzy
     ```

 3. Install the required packages.